-Problem Statement 1: School wide need for consistency of collaboration between teachers about student progress and types of accelerations/enrichment.
+Problem Statement 2: Also, school-wide need for consistency of collaboration between teachers about student progress and types of interventions/enrichment.
 Root Cause: The root cause is teachers have a variety of skill sets and training on interventions/enrichment and have different views on "what is collaboration" about student progress.